Guvi-blog-logo

 Operators in JavaScript

-While using JavaScript, you can work on operators which help you to perform operations such as calculations, assigning values to operands, comparing values, working on logical functions, etc. Operators in JavaScript let you perform such operations in a few seconds while coding.
+While using JavaScript, you can work on operators that help you perform operations such as calculations, assigning values to operands, comparing values, working on logical functions, etc. Operators in JavaScript let you perform such operations in a few seconds while coding.
 Some of the operators in JavaScript are –

 We’ll be focusing much on comparison operators as this blog is majorly focused on == and === operators which fall under the category of comparison operators.